Aditya2150/Farziii/README.md

-# Farziii
+# HACKTOBER REPOSITORY
-Hacktober free T-Shirt
+For Hacktober Goodies